-The Orange Rocket Barberry from the Southern Living Plant Collection takes landscapes and gardens to new heights!
+The Orange Rocket Barberry from the Southern Living Plant Collection elevates gardens to new heights!
 During spring, young foliage emerges as a vivid coral.
-This soft foliage gradually matures through Summer becoming a showy scarlet-red that truly ‘pops.’
+This soft foliage matures through Summer becoming an eye-catching scarlet-red.
 Afterward, it features one more color change before the winter sets in.
-You’ll see the characteristic scarlet-red leaves age to an elegant ruby red, adding additional vivid red hues to your fall landscape.
+You’ll see the scarlet-red leaves age to an elegant ruby red.
+This adds even more vivid red hues to your fall landscape.
 Like most Barberries, this variety features small sharp thorns on the branches.

-Once established, this fast-growing plant proves itself to be quite hardy and is noted as being deer resistant.
-Additionally, low water requirements make it perfect for Xeriscape gardens.
+Once established, this fast-growing plant proves itself to be quite hardy.
+It’s also drought tolerant.
+In fact, its low-water requirements make it perfect for Xeriscape gardens.

-It grows in a column-like shape that traditionally reaches around 4′ tall and 1 ½ feet wide.
-This naturally vertical growth habit presents unique opportunities in the landscape.
-While horizontal growth can steer the eye over a landscape, vertical growth gives the eye a reason to pause and absorb the colors and textures of the scene presenting itself.
+It grows in a column-like shape that reaches around 4 feet tall and 1 ½ feet wide.
+This vertical growth habit presents unique opportunities in the landscape.
+Horizontal growth steers the eye over a landscape.
+Vertical growth gives the eye a reason to pause.
+This allows the viewer to absorb the colors and textures of the scene presenting itself.

 This barberry shines as a border, slope plant, mass planting, or in a container.
-The characteristically bold foliage and vertical habit allow this shrub to create unique and interesting contrasts too.
 Mix in a few as accents in a foundation planting.
 They’ll take your home’s curb appeal to the next level!

 Orange Rocket Barberry Care

 It’s hardy from USDA Zones 5-9 once fully established.
-At that point, it will be able to withstand temperatures between -20° and -15° F. After a couple of hard freezes, it will lose all of its leaves for the winter.
+At that point, it can withstand temperatures between -20° and -15° Fahrenheit.
+It will lose all of its leaves for the winter after a couple of hard freezes.
 New leaves will emerge in spring.

 Choose a location in Full Sun to Part Shade for best results.
-At least 3 hours of direct sunlight is important for your plant to grow properly.
+At least 3 hours of direct sunlight is important for your plant to grow.

 It handles sandy to poor to rich quality soils as long as it is well-draining.
-Poorly draining, perpetually wet soil will generally lead to root rot.
+Soggy soil with poor drainage generally leads to root rot.

 Water 2-3 times per week for the first few months after planting.
 This will allow it to establish deep roots, where it will be able to draw water in times of drought.
 After establishing itself, though, the Orange Rocket Barberry needs little supplementary water.

-- Gardeners in colder zones should consider mounding a few inches of mulch at the base of the plant to protect the roots over the winter.
+Gardeners in colder zones should consider mounding a few inches of mulch at the base of the plant.
+This protects the roots over the winter.
 Be careful to ensure that the mulch isn’t resting against the trunk of the plant, as that can lead to rot.

-- If your plant begins to flush with new growth in early spring and you get an unexpected freeze, cover your plant overnight with a tarp or blanket.
+If your plant begins to flush with new growth in early spring watch out for unexpected freezes.
+If this occurs, cover your plant overnight with a tarp or blanket.
 New growth is susceptible to frost damage.

 How to Plant the Orange Rocket Barberry